Robotics-BUT/BPC-PRP/src/1_labs/text/12_lab.md

  - Simple Loop (10 points)
  - Complex Loop (10 points)

+Corridor is defined by walls.

 All tracks are in rectangular grid of 40x40cm

+Cells are marked by black tape on the ground.

 The points are awarded only for completing the entire track.
  - pass straight corridor without touching the wall
- - pass full loop without entering one cell multiple times
+ - pass full loop
+ - no wall touch allowed
+ - no multiple cell entrance allowed

 Teams have 3 attempts per track, with a time limit of 3 minutes per attempt.

 All 3 attempts have to be performed during a single lab.

 ## Test Tracks

+- Walls - red lines
+- Path - green line
+- Start - green cell

 ![Test Track](../images/corridor_tracks.png)